sarathprasad000/hello-world/README.md

 Namaste peoplE,

-This jus to open up lessons on GitHub.
+This is jus to open up lessons on GitHub.
 So better you stop surfing through this repo and save your valuable time . :)